-- 7. Student phones parents in presence of the teacher and vice principal of student services about the second incident. - 8.
+- 7. Student phones parents in presence of the teacher and Dean of Students about the second incident. - 8.
 Notification of the Discipline Review Board.
+Pending the Review Boards finding, further disciplinary action may be taken, or the review Board may request a hearing with the student and guardian.